-As defined in Section 24 of the Code of Federal Regulations Part 91.510, the City of Santa Maria will amend its approved plan whenever it makes one of the following decisions:
+As defined in Section 24 of the Code of Federal Regulations Part 91.505 (24 CFR 91.505), the City of Santa Maria will amend its approved plan whenever it makes one of the following decisions:

-- 1. To make a change in its allocation priorities or change the method of distribution of funds: - 2.
+- 1. To make a change in its allocation priorities or change the method of distribution of funds; - 2.
 To carry out an activity, using funds from any program covered by the consolidated plan (including program income), not previously described in the action plan; or - 3.
 To change the purpose, scope, location, or beneficiaries of an activity.

-When an amendment take place, the City of Santa Maria will make the amendment public by submitting it to the City Council, posting it on the website, and notifying the public.
+When an amendment takes place, the City of Santa Maria will make the amendment public by submitting it to the City Council, posting it on the website, and notifying the public.
 The document will then be submitted to HUD for approval.

-In regards to substantial amendments to the Consolidated Plan or Annual Action Plan, per the regulations, the grantee shall identify the criteria it will use for determining what constitutes a substantial amendment.
+In regards to substantial amendments to the Consolidated Plan or Annual Action Plan, per the regulations (24 CFR 91.105 and 91.115), the grantee shall identify the criteria it will use for determining what constitutes a substantial amendment.
 The City of Santa Maria identifies a substantial amendment as the following:

-- 1. An increase to the funding level of a previously approved activity or program by 50 percent or more: - 2.
-A change in the purpose, scope, location or beneficiaries of an activity to the extent that it would be considered a new activity, at the discretion of the City of Santa Maria; or - A change in the types of beneficiaries proposed to be served by the activity (ex. from homeless to youth), when more than 50 percent of the original beneficiary types will be changed.
+- 1. An increase to the funding level of a previously approved activity or program by 50 percent or more; - 2.
+A significant change in the purpose, scope, location or beneficiaries of an activity to the extent that it would be considered a new activity, at the discretion of the City of Santa Maria; or - 3.
+A change in the types of beneficiaries proposed to be served by the activity (ex. from homeless to youth), when more than 50 percent of the original beneficiary types will be changed.

-A substantial amendment will require, at a minimum, that Steps 8 through 11 of the entire citizen participation process be repeated.
+A substantial amendment will require, at a minimum, that Steps 9 through 11 of the entire citizen participation process be repeated.